 The unleavened dough can be made with eggs, buttermilk, or sour cream, in addition to flour and water.
-Or to keep the dough vegan, simply make the dough with flour, oil, water and salt, which is what I did here to make this recipe flexible for multiple diets.
+Or to keep the pierogie dough vegan, simply make the dough with flour, oil, water and salt, which is what I did here to make this recipe flexible for vegetarian and vegan diets.

 Making pierogies isn’t difficult.
 And you don’t have to be a little Polish Grandma to do it!
-They just take a bit of time and attention to prepare.
+The pierogies filling recipe and dough just take a bit of time and attention to prepare.

 Anything worthwhile takes time…

-Multitasking is key to preparing this recipe.
+Multitasking is key to preparing this pierogies recipe.
 So while the onions caramelize, I knead the dough.
-While the dough is resting, I assemble ingredients and make the stuffing.
+While the dough is resting, I assemble and make the pierogies filling recipe.
 Then, I roll out the dough, cut the little discs and assemble the pierogies.
 If you have willing helpers, ask them to join you.
 It makes assembly more fun!

 The dumplings can be boiled right away then pan-fried.